 - Scientists found a 9,000-year old wad of chewing gum in Sweden.

-- A mathematician figured out that the energy Americans expend every day chewing bubble gum was enough to light a city of ten million people.
+- A mathematician figured out that the energy Americans expend every day chewing bubble gum was enough to light a city with ten million residents.